PawDevUK/Portfolio-react/README.md

   * Added styled Button with "light" theme
 * Removed width passed as props and used for rwd.
 * Added css media and styled rwd based on media queries
+* Added Bot Chat which slides out from the right on click.

 ### To Do